-We were just beginning to conduct the peer discourse sessions for the current project in late May 2020, when George Floyd was murdered.
-George Floyd and the protests that followed his murder began to come up in group discussions, and it was clear that the public conversation around the protests was having a major impact on people, so we quickly adapted the plan for these sessions and used the last five sessions of this first round of qualitative research to explore what was happening in public discourse and thinking as a result of these events.
+We were just beginning to conduct the peer discourse sessions for the current project when George Floyd was murdered.
+George Floyd and the protests that followed his murder began to come up in group discussions, and it was clear that the public conversation around the protests was having a major impact on people, so we quickly adapted the plan for these sessions and used the last five sessions to explore what was happening in public discourse and thinking as a result of these events.